Skip to main content

 • Process payments

-Child support payments are made through the Family Support Registry (FSR).
-You have to register for an FSR number, which you can do online or at the local county offices.
-Once you have this number you will be able to make payments using one of the payment methods listed below.
+Child support payments go through the Family Support Registry (FSR).
+You must register for an FSR number, which you can do online or at the local county offices.
+Once you have this number, you can make payments using one of the payment options listed below through an online account.

-Below is a quick and easy reference guide to paying and receiving child support.
-The relevant statutes have been provided and summarized in easy to understand language.
+Below is a quick and easy reference guide to paying and receiving child support in the state of Colorado.
+We provide the relevant statutes summarized in easy-to-understand language.

 Statutes